imallona/principles_of_benchmarking_in_bioinformatics/01-basics/README.md

 ### Exercises (`exercises/exercises.md`)

-A structured Q&A document with 25+ questions covering all topics from the slides:
+A structured Q&A document with 25+ questions covering all topics from the slides.
+Including extra hands-on exercises, and additional resources and tips

-- Section 1: Text and executable Files (5 questions)
-- Section 2: Snakemake Workflows (5 questions)
-- Section 3: Conda package management (5 questions)
-- Section 4: Singularity containers (5 questions)
-- Section 5: Integration and best practices (5 questions)
-- Practical exercises
-- Additional resources and tips

 ## Prerequisites